Ring Removal – 4 Ways to Remove a Ring That’s Too Small

-If you ever been in the unfortunate position of having your prized engagement ring stuck on your finger, you know all too well how uncomfortable it can be.
+If you have ever been in the unfortunate position of having your prized engagement ring stuck on your finger, you know all too well how uncomfortable it can be.

 Stage 1: The Elevation Method

-Raise you hand up to the sky, as high as you possibly can to get all the blood to rush out of your hand.
+Raise your hand up to the sky, as high as you possibly can to get all the blood to rush out of your hand.
 Keep your arm up there for as long as you can or until it hurts.
 Once it begins to hurt, quickly lower it and pull as hard as you can.

 Stage 2: The Lubrication Method